Purim: In modern history

 There is a tale in the Hasidic Chabad movement that Joseph Stalin died as a result of some metaphysical intervention of the seventh Chabad leader, Rabbi Menachem Mendel Schneerson, during the recitation of a discourse at a public Purim farbrengen.
 Stalin was suddenly paralyzed on 1 March 1953, which corresponds to Purim 1953, and died four days later.
 Due to Stalin's death, nationwide pogroms against Jews throughout the Soviet Union were averted, as Stalin's infamous doctors' plot was halted.

-Beginning in 1961, Rabbi Menachem M. Schneerson came out with a campaign to encourage the observance of Purim in the public sphere through outreach, public events, and visitation.
-This later spread to specific campaigns to visit underserviced individuals, especially soldiers, hospital patients, and inmates in prisons.

 The 1991 Gulf War, during which Iraq launched 39 Scud missiles against Israel, ended on Purim.

 The Cave of the Patriarchs massacre took place during Purim of 1994.
 According to one writer, killer Baruch Goldstein saw the Palestinians as Amalek and "carried out the massacre on Purim, one week after he would have heard the biblical retelling of the command to wipe out a rival nation.
 As the journalist Peter Beinart and others have written, the timing was not a coincidence."

 The Dizengoff Center suicide bombing took place on the eve of Purim, killing 13 on 4 March 1996.

 In 2024, ahead of Purim, Israel's Education Ministry issued a directive to schools and kindergartens about avoiding "panic-inducing costumes" in view of the ongoing Gaza war.
 Also, many places in Israel decided to cancel Purim events.